AmethystFoxy/SimpleTTGagRoulette/README.md

 This was made on a Windows 10 Machine, unknown if it works on Linux or Mac.
 Most likely not.
 I won't be creating a Linux or Mac Version regardless.

-The Three Files in this repository are:
+The Four Files in this repository are:

-The Source File (Gag_Roulette_Wheel(Release 1.0.0).ahk), which was written in AHK or AutoHotKey which is a great open source library for making code for working with games.
+-The Source File (Gag_Roulette_Wheel(Release 1.0.0).ahk), which was written in AHK or AutoHotKey which is a great open source library for making code for working with games.

-The Executable (Gag_Roulette_Wheel(Release 1.0.0).exe), which was Compiled using AHK. the Screen Location Configuration File (Gag_Location_Index_Battle.txt).
+-The Executable (Gag_Roulette_Wheel(Release 1.0.0).exe), which was Compiled using AHK.

+-the Screen Location Configuration File (Gag_Location_Index_Battle.txt).

-And Finally the Content pack (phase_3.5.mf) used to darken the gag panel backgrounds, and lighten the gag panels.
+-And Finally the Content pack (phase_3.5.mf) used to darken the gag panel backgrounds, and lighten the gag panels.

-Some important things
+Some important things:

 1.In order for the program to run, Gag_Location_Index_Battle.txt must be in the same directory as the program's executable (Because it imports from it).